Skip to main content

 Where can I get help paying for dental work?

-• The Dental Lifeline Network of the American Dental Association runs a program offering free, comprehensive dental treatment to vulnerable people, including the elderly and those living with disabilities.
+• The Dental Lifeline Network of the American Dental Association runs a program offering free, comprehensive dental treatment for older adults and people living with disabilities.

-• Community Health Centers (CHCs) supported by the Health Resources and Services Administration provide health services, including dental care, to those with limited incomes, usually on a sliding scale payment.
+• Community Health Centers (CHCs) supported by the Health Resources and Services Administration provide health services, including dental care, to people with limited incomes.
+Fees are typically set based on a sliding scale.

-• Dental schools often offer low-cost cleaning and care to enable dentists-in-training an opportunity to practice their skills.
+• Dental schools often offer low-cost cleaning and care to give dentists-in-training an opportunity to practice their skills.
 Check with the American Dental Association to find a program in your area.

 • Dentistry from the Heart hosts community events with local dentists who offer one free cleaning, extraction, or filling.